Watcher06/Getting-Cleaning-Data-course-assignment/README.md

    variable for each activity and subject pair.

 The end result is shown in the file `tidydata.txt`.
+The CodeBook.md contains information about the variables and the data that has been transformed in tidydata.txt.
+The previous Codebook and dataset has been taken from below links

 # The description and source of data